 Turning our eye back to the spread of French ceiling lighting, for that is the example we've chosen, we find such a smorgasbord of design.
 Let's start with these examples:

-This Degue is one of my favorites (I use that word a lot, forgive me).
+This Degue is one of my favorites (I say "favorites" a lot, forgive me).
 The lush floral design on the square bowl and hexagonal shades reflects the French love affair with Nature, and those many hours in art classes seem to have paid off in the skillful way the flowers have been depicted.
 The minimal use of metal in this fixture (note the tiny canopy!) -- the bowl is cleverly held in place just at its corners -- focuses our attention on the glass; and the bowed supports, with their subtle pyramiding embellishments at the bottom, move our eyes in that direction.
 All in all, a tour de force!*****

 Looking good is one thing, but can you find the proof in that delectable pudding?
 With the French fixtures as well as the American, a close look reveals much.